csstools/cssdb/STAGES.md

 <img src="https://cssdb.org/stage-2.svg" alt="" align="left" width="90" height="90">

-> “This idea is not bananas.”
+> “This idea is not silly.”

 A **Working Draft** [championed] by a [W3C Working Group].
 It should be considered relatively unstable and subject to change.
 Stage 2 features are tied